 If not comfortable to confront the alleged harasser or if unwelcome behaviour continues:

-- report to their chosen volunteer wellbeing coordinator (listed below); or
+- report to their campaign coordinator or chosen volunteer wellbeing coordinator (listed below); or

 - If this is inappropriate, speak to one of the further contacts (listed below).

 When a complaint is received, the chosen volunteer wellbeing coordinator will:

 - Obtain and record a full, step-by-step account of the incident/s;